minthemiddle/guide-gdpr-compliance-ai-solution-llms/presidio_llm_tutorial.md

 2. Enables safer interaction with LLMs
 3. De-anonymizes the results for internal use

-Let's explore how this solution works and its potential benefits for privacy-conscious organizations.
+Let's delve into how this solution works and its benefits for privacy-focused organizations.

 ## Detailed Technical Overview